 Academic records must be in the original language with a certified English translation and should include the dates of attendance, level of study, list of subjects, school leaving marks/grades earned, grading system used and record of certificate, diploma, and/or degree earned.

-If you have post-secondary transcripts from a university outside of the United States you must also contact Educational Credential Evaluators, Inc. (ECE) or World Education Services (WES) to obtain an evaluation of your postsecondary transcripts and request that an official copy of your evaluation be mailed to the UW-Platteville Distance Learning Center.
+If you have post-secondary transcripts from a university outside of the United States you must also contact Educational Credential Evaluators, Inc. (ECE) or World Education Services (WES) to obtain an evaluation of your postsecondary transcripts and request that an official copy of your evaluation be mailed to the UW-Platteville Center for Distance Learning.